 Location: Projects must be located in the Roaring Fork Valley (Glenwood Springs to Aspen)

-– Grants cannot be approved for projects already underway
+– Grants cannot be approved for projects already completed

-– Grant funds cannot be combined with CORE (Energy Smart) rebates or other CORE Grants for the approved grant project, during the year in which the grant is awarded.
+– Grant funds cannot be combined with CORE rebates or other CORE Grants for the approved grant project, during the year in which the grant is awarded

-– The grant award cannot exceed 50% of project cost when combined with outside rebates
+– The grant award should not exceed 50% of project cost when combined with other incentives

-– Certain grants may require energy monitoring system installation
+– Successful grants require installation of energy monitoring system (hardware provided)

-Please prepare the following documents before begining your application:
+Please prepare the following documents before beginning your application:

-I. Online Application Form.
+1. Online Application Form.
 Click here to complete the online application form.
-Please note: your application will not be considered until you submit all of the required documentation.
+Please note: your application will not be considered until you submit all of the required documentation and answered all of the application questions.
 If you have any problem uploading documents, please email documents to Marty Treadway.
 Please note: you must still submit an online application.